Most Valuable American Girl Dolls Ever

 15. Rebecca Rubin, $260

 Rebecca Rubin came out in 2009 and is the tenth historical character.
-Her story is that she is a Russian- Jewish girl growing up in New York in 1914.
+She is a Russian-Jewish girl growing up in New York in 1914.
 She dreams of being a star and becoming a movie actress.
-In 2009 she cost only $95, which wasn’t even with her complete set.
+In 2009 Rebecca cost only $95, which wasn’t even with her complete set.
 When Rebecca retired, she was found on an online auction marketplace being sold for $260.
 It cost three times the original amount.
 The price goes up because it is a historical character, and the first version is no longer being made, which adds more value to the doll.

 14. Josefina Montoya, $300